docker/compose/docs/yml.md

  - redis

 -- Expose ports.
 Either specify both ports (HOST:CONTAINER), or just the container port (a random host port will be chosen).
--- Note When mapping ports in the format HOST:CONTAINER you may experience erroneous results when using a container port lower than 60.
-This is due to YAML parsing numbers in the format "xx:yy" as sexagesimal (base 60) for this reason it is recommended to define your port mappings as strings.
+-- Note: When mapping ports in the HOST:CONTAINER format, you may experience erroneous results when using a container port lower than 60, because YAML will parse numbers in the format "xx:yy" as sexagesimal (base 60).
+For this reason, we recommend always explicitly specifying your port mappings as strings.
 ports:
  - "3000"
  - "8000:8000"